Consistent Signal Reconstruction from Streaming Multivariate Time Series: Error-rate decay behavior

-In this section, we experimentally analyze the reconstruction error-rate decay incurred by the consistent variation of the RNN-based policy (see Sec. \ref{ssec:architecture_and_variation}), with respect to the oversampling ratio and quantization step size of the acquisition system.
+In this section, we experimentally analyze the signal reconstruction error-rate decay incurred by the consistent variation of the RNN-based policy (see Sec. \ref{ssec:architecture_and_variation}), with respect to the oversampling ratio and quantization step size of the acquisition system.
 To this end, we first set a specific function space of multivariate smooth signals, as described in Sec. \ref{ssec:signal_space}.
 For simplicity, we fix the dimensionality of the multivariate signal to $N=2$, and specify the roughness by choosing $\rho=2$.
 Then, we describe a form to generate multivariate signals from $\mathcal{V}^2_2$.
-These multivariate signals, along with an acquisition system with settled oversampling ratio and quantization stepsize values, shape the time series data of the experiment.
-Separately, we use the myopic policy architecture as a benchmark, or base method, which does not exploit the spatiotemporal dependencies among time series, and the batch policy architecture as a baseline, or best possible performance indicator.
-One central goal of this section is to compare the performance of the RNN-based policy architecture that considers the possible spatial relations between the time series (multivariate) against a policy based on the same RNN architecture but ignoring the spatial relations (univariate).
+These multivariate signals, along with an acquisition system with given oversampling ratio and quantization stepsize values, shape the time series data of the experiment.
+Separately, we use the myopic policy architecture as a benchmark, or base method, which does not exploit the spatiotemporal dependencies among time series, and the batch solution as a baseline, or best possible performance indicator.
+The central goal of this section is to compare the performance of the RNN-based policy architecture that considers the possible spatial relations between the time series (multivariate) against a policy based on the same RNN architecture but ignoring the spatial relations (univariate).
 This is done for both policy variations: consistent and smoothing.